Zombieland: Double Tap: Pre-production

 In November 2018, Zoey Deutch and Avan Jogia joined the cast.
 In December 2018, it was confirmed that Bill Murray would return for the sequel, once again playing the fictionalized version of himself.
 In January 2019, Rosario Dawson joined the cast of the film.
 Thomas Middleditch and Luke Wilson joined in February.
+The writers originally envisioned Ryan Reynolds in the role of Bill, but scheduling conflicts and family obligations prevented him starring in the film.